Updated on November 26th, 2019 by Eli Inkrot

 It is also in strong financial position.
 Chubb is rated AA from Standard & Poor’s, AA from Fitch, and Aa3 from Moody’s, the three major U.S. credit ratings agencies.
-A healthy balance sheet and high credit rating provide the company with the financial security necessary to retain clients and invest for growth.
+Its healthy balance sheet and high credit rating provide the company with financial strength that helps retain clients and invest for growth.

-Chubb is also a fairly diversified company, with roughly two-thirds of net premiums written occurring in North America.
-The remainder of net premiums written are spread out across 51 other countries, making Chubb a global business.
-This competitive advantage provides Chubb with growth potential in the international markets.
+Chubb is also a fairly diversified company, with roughly 40% of the company’s business transacted outside of the U.S. This provides Chubb with growth potential in the international markets.

 - 2007 earnings-per-share of $8.07